devopsacademyau/2020-jun-project1-group3/README.md

 3. Login to the Elastic Container Registry.
 >       make login

-1. Build Wordpress Container Image
+4. Build Wordpress Container Image
 >       make build

-1. Publish the docker image to ECS Registry - ECR
+5. Publish the docker image to ECS Registry - ECR
 >       make publish

-4. Redeploy with Updated Image.
+6. Redeploy with Updated Image.
 >       make deploy-wp

-To do the deployment in one go, just execute the below command and the above 4 steps will be automatically run to deploy the application.
+To do the deployment in one go, just execute the below command and the above 6 steps will be automatically run to deploy the application.
 >      make all

-TO destroy all the AWS resources deployed as part of Terraform, execute below command.
+To destroy all the AWS resources deployed as part of Terraform, execute below command.
 >       make destroy

 # Application CICD / Automation